Get a Free Case Review - (803) 471-4188

 The Facility Staff

-In most cases, nursing home abuse is committed by the people who provide direct care and have responsibility for the wellbeing of your loved one.
+In most cases, nursing home abuse is committed by the people who provide direct care and have responsibility for the well-being of your loved one.
 This group includes all levels of nursing home staff, such as healthcare aides, supervisors, nurses, and medical staff.

 The Facility Administration